Schillings: Notable cases

 In 2015, Schillings began working for Wirecard, a German financial services company, in its response to media reporting around its operations.
 This later became known as the Wirecard scandal and subsequently led to its insolvency in June 2020.
 It stopped working with Wirecard in July 2019.

 In 2019, Schillings helped Philip Green in his ultimately unsuccessful attempt to have his name kept from appearing in The Daily Telegraph for his use of non-disclosure agreements.
 Justice Mark Warby, presiding in this case, noted that there had been "an unnecessary degree of partner involvement, and a degree of overmanning that cannot be justified."

 In 2019, Schillings represented Meghan, Duchess of Sussex in a High Court claim against The Mail on Sunday over alleged misuse of private information, infringement of copyright, and breach of the Data Protection Act 2018.
 A Mail on Sunday spokesman said the paper stood by the story and would defend the case "vigorously".
 In February 2021, the Duchess won her case on summary judgment, with the court finding that Associated Newspapers Limited had interfered with the Duchess' reasonable expectation of privacy by publishing the letter.
 In May 2021, the Duchess won the remainder of her claim for copyright infringement.
 Associated Newspapers Limited brought an appeal against the decision, calling for a trial, but this was dismissed by the Court of Appeal.

-Schillings acted for Prince Harry, Duke of Sussex in 2021, in a High Court libel claim agains Associated Newspapers, publishers of the Mail on Sunday and MailOnline.
+Schillings acted for Prince Harry, Duke of Sussex in 2021, in a High Court libel claim against Associated Newspapers, publishers of the Mail on Sunday and MailOnline.
 The publication had falsely alleged that Prince Harry had "turned his back" on the Royal Marines.
 After proceedings were issued, both outlets issued formal apologies on 27 December, acknowledging the claims were untrue, and donating "substantial damages" to the Invictus Games Foundation.

 Schillings represented Malaysian fugitive Jho Low, who was accused by US prosecutors of a money-laundering scheme connected to the 1Malaysia Development Berhad scandal.

 Schillings represented Russian oligarch Alisher Usmanov, a long-time Vladimir Putin ally until he was placed under sanctions by the European Union due to the 2022 Russian invasion of Ukraine.